Yoast/developer/docs/customization/yoast-seo/filters/change-metabox-prio-filter.md

 title: "Yoast SEO: Change metabox priority"
 sidebar_label: Change metabox priority
 ---
 By default, the Yoast SEO metabox has a `high` priority.
 This means it will be displayed just below the editor.
-When needed, the priority can be lowered so it will be displayed below other metaboxes.
+If needed, the priority can be lowered, so it will be displayed below other metaboxes.

-Accepted values for metabox priority are (in order of appearance):
+Accepted values for metabox priority are (in order of appearance)[^1]:

 * `high`
 * `core`